f4z3r/viscon-workshop-04-2022/docker/README.md

 ### Using BuildKit

+> For this exercise, make sure you have `docker` version 18.09 or higher.

 Docker BuildKit is a overhaul of the build architecture.
 You can find more information about it
 here: